hikoworks/hikolang/doc/language/error_handling.md

 ```
 if (a < 0) {
-    throw out_of_bounds_error!, "a should be larger or equal to 0"
+    throw! out_of_bounds_error, "a should be larger or equal to 0"
     //   ^ this makes it a fatal-error.
 }
 ```